 The wind is winning.

 When you’re a guy, nature is one big playground—no matter what the season.
-There are puddles to splash in the spring, pine trees to climb in the summer, maple seeds to catch in the fall, and icicles to swordfight with in the winter.$15.95ISBN: 9781585365074Availability: Usually Ships in 1-5 DaysPublished: Sleeping Bear Press - April 1st, 2010
+There are puddles to splash in the spring, pine trees to climb in the summer, maple seeds to catch in the fall, and icicles to swordfight with in the winter.$15.95ISBN: 9781585365074Availability: In stock in our warehousePublished: Sleeping Bear Press - April 1st, 2010

 With his bowl to himself, Goldfish loves his life...until one day...

 The 14 pairs of poems in this collection can be read in two ways: up and down; each is a reverse image of itself.
 Based on favorite fairy tales, the clever text is matched with brilliant artwork that offers split images, giving insight into the meaning of each poem.
-Witty and ingenious, this book of "reversos" will challenge and amuse readers of all ages.$17.99ISBN: 9781590785508Availability: Usually Ships in 1-5 DaysPublished: Boyds Mills Press - January 1st, 2010
+Witty and ingenious, this book of "reversos" will challenge and amuse readers of all ages.$17.99ISBN: 9781590785508Availability: In stock in our warehousePublished: Boyds Mills Press - January 1st, 2010

 When you do a good deed, it will come back to you.
 Mai loves feeding the caged birds near the temple but dreams that one day she'll see them fly free.
 Then she meets Thu and shares the joy of feeding the birds with her.
 This sets a chain of good deeds in motion that radiates throughout her village and beyond.

 If a title is unavailable or out-of-print, we can search for it.

 Although Novel Books tries to ensure the integrity and accurateness of content on this website, it makes no guarantees about the accuracy of prices and descriptions.